[According to one Harvard professor, the world is getting better. Perhaps this is partly driven by the impact of fintech on global corruption.]

 Since my time as a fintech CEO, I’ve been very bullish on the fintech space and today that seems more sensical than ever.
 I’m excited for the changes we will see in the coming years as these developments among others alleviate suffering caused by corruption (however unintended).

-Author Bio: @chadjardine is the head of marketing for @goreact, an associate professor at @uutah and sometimes blogs about marketing on Medium.
+Author Bio: @chadjardine is the CMO @goreact, an associate professor at @uutah and sometimes blogs about marketing on Medium.